BCLab-UNM/SwarmBaseCode-ROS/README.md

 	+ Typing 'CB' will allow you to change branches at anytime
 	+ Typing 'RP' will allow you to re-pull from your current selected github branch

+Feature:
-- Typing "REBOOT {hostname}" will allow you to reboot the selected rover.
+Typing "REBOOT {hostname}" in any option will allow you to reboot the selected rover.
+- If you have changed the password for your swarmie, you need to change the password in the script file as well in the variable "roverPass" to allow it to work!

 NOTES:
 This script runs better when using ssh-keys.
 Keys allow you to SSH without requiring the user to type in a password every time